 New technology requires appropriate integration with control center systems.

 The main advantage of a standards-based infrastructure is the universally applicable interface.
-Basically, TS 103 479 allows multimedia communication (audio, video and data) in addition to simple text messages.
+Basically, TS 103 479 and TS 103 698 allow multimedia communication (audio, video and data) in addition to simple text messages.

 DEC112 offers different methods of control centre connection, starting with a simple, browser-based user interface or via TS 103 479 control center interface.

-The project DEC112 would not be possible without the support of our partner Notruf Niederösterreich, who handles all DEC112 emergency calls in Austria.
-Thus establishing adequate emergency services for deaf and hearing impaired people in Austria.
+DEC112 would not be possible without the support of our partners Notruf Niederösterreich, RFL Vorarlberg, Leitstelle Tirol and the Ministry of the Interior, who handle all DEC112 emergency calls in Austria.
+Thus establishing adequate emergency services for everyone in Austria.